for Phase Conversion and Motor Control

 shaftless 3-phase electric motor with an extra metal box

-attached to contains the phase shift capacitors needed to get its three
+attached to contain the phase shift capacitors needed to get its three

 phase motor to start and run on single phase.
 Single phase power